The Royal Scotsman

 SERVICE CAR 99969 Mk3 10556 7 staff compartments, mess room, generator

-The first train, in use between 1985 and 1989 was made up of Mk1 sleeping cars and 3 antique coaches: A teak bodied 1912 Great Northern Railway Saloon, a clerestory roofed 1890 LNWR dining car, and an oberservation saloon converted in 1960 from an 1892 LNWR vehicle.
+The first train, in use between 1985 and 1989 was made up of Mk1 sleeping cars and 3 antique coaches: A teak bodied 1912 Great Northern Railway Saloon, a clerestory roofed 1890 LNWR dining car, and an observation saloon converted in 1960 from an 1892 West Coast Joint Stock carriage.
+The carriages were painted LNWR plum and white livery, except for the 1989 season when the Mk1 carriages were turned out in plum with gold lining.

 Traction

 In 2005 West Coast Railway Company took over the job of providing traction from EWS.
-In recent years under EWS the services were booked to be Class 37 hauled (with some Class 66s providing occasional cover), but WCRC have used Classes 31, 33, 37, 47 and 57 including some hired in traction from other operating companies.
-Tours in 2007 were hauled by WCRC's Class 47s, with 33207 and 33029 being used when the train was required to be top and tailed on trips to Mallaig and Wemyss Bay.
-2008's tours will no doubt see similar traction.
+Under EWS The Royal Scotsman was usually Class 37 hauled (with some class 66s providing occasional cover), but WCRC have used Classes 31, 33, 37, 47 and 57 including locomotives hired in from other companies.
+Following clearance of Class 47 locomotives to Mallaig and Kyle in the Autumn of 2005, this class has featured on most tours with only the Western tour to Mallaig and Wemyss Bay seeing class 33 or class 37 traction as a second loco for 'Top and Tail' operation.

 Tours